Doncic scores 15, Dallas tops 76ers 115-112 at China Games

 Jalen Brunson had 11 points for Dallas, plus got a steal in the final seconds to help preserve the win.
 Dennis Smith Jr. and Dwight Powell each scored 10 for the Mavericks.

-Dallas’ Ding Yanyuhang played the final 8:33 of the game, much to the delight of the fans in his native China.
-He missed the teams’ matchup when the China Games began Friday because of knee soreness and finished with one point.

-Joel Embiid led all scorers with 29 points for Philadelphia, going 11 for 16 from 2-point range — though he did miss all six of his 3-point tries.
+Joel Embiid scored 29 points for Philadelphia, going 11 for 16 from 2-point range — though he did miss all six of his 3-point tries.
 Robert Covington scored 18 points for the 76ers, who got 10 points apiece from JJ Redick and Ben Simmons.

+Monday was Philadelphia’s preseason finale, and Sixers coach Brett Brown raved about Embiid’s exhibition season.

+“I believe when you watch what he’s doing, and he’s had a summer of health, and he’s had a preseason of health, that there are signs of dominance,” Brown said.
+“And where I get most excited is his leadership and his maturity have been excellent.”

 Redick made his first shot Monday, meaning he started 11 for 11 on the China trip.
 He made all 10 of his shots in Philadelphia’s win over Dallas on Friday and finished 4 for 9 on Monday.